Superhero Movie: Home media

-The European (Region 2) DVD has 15 certificate and has all the features of the Extended Region 1 version.
+The European (Region 2) DVD has a 15 certificate and has all the features of the Extended Region 1 version.

 Music

 Sara Paxton performed the song heard during the credits, titled "I Need A Hero", which she also wrote with Michael Jay and Johnny Pedersen.

 Superhero!
 Song

 Star of the film Drake Bell composed (along with Michael Corcoran) and recorded a song for the movie entitled "Superhero!
 Song" during the movie's post-production.
 Co-star Sara Paxton provided backup vocals for the song.
 This song can be heard in the credits of the movie, however it is credited as being titled "Superbounce".
 It originally appeared on Bell's Myspace Music page.
 It was released in iTunes Store as a digital downloadable single on April 8, 2008.

-Track listing

 Parody targets

-The film parodies the entire superhero genre but is mainly a direct parody of Spider-Man and Batman Begins.
-However, the film also features some spoofs of the 20th Century Fox X-Men characters, and the Fantastic Four, and some members of both teams are featured in the film.
+The film parodies the entire superhero genre but is mainly a parody of Spider-Man and Batman Begins but also the X-Men and the Fantastic Four.

-The film also makes references to other films such as when Rick Riker and Trey are in a bus and Trey is pointing out the different groups of cliques, this parodies the Mean Girls scene where Janis explains to Cady the cliques.
-One of the cliques is "Frodos" – kids dressed up as Hobbits looking similar to Frodo, The Lord of the Rings character.

-The film also makes fun of certain celebrities and their real-life actions such as Tom Cruise's Scientology video and Barry Bonds' alleged use of steroids.
+The film also makes fun of certain celebrities and their real-life actions, such as Tom Cruise's Scientology video and Barry Bonds' alleged use of steroids.
 It also makes fun of British scientist Stephen Hawking.